top of page

 Being Safe Than Sorry

-The chosen concepts involve 2 stages:
+The chosen concepts involve two stages:

 1. Distortion of QR code